-Fresno City College through the Office of Dual Enrollment forms a partnership with local K-12 districts that enables high school students to take college courses at their high school, free of tuition.
+Fresno City College through the Office of Early College forms a dual enrollment partnership with local K-12 districts that enables high school students to take college courses at their high school, free of tuition.
 High school students can be awarded both college credit and high school credit for the single course.

 Through this partnership, dual enrollment provides students with the opportunity to get a head start on their college education, to save time and money, and to experience the rigors of college coursework with support from the high schools and community college.

 FCC's Disabled Student Programs and Services creates an accessible, inclusive campus environment using holistic, comprehensive, strategic services to empower students with disabilities and provide them access to pursue their academic, personal, and vocational goals.
 Frequently asked questions including differences between high school and college for students with disabilities is available at DSPS Transition to College with discussion of the following topics:

 - applicable laws